-*There are actually four classes of eBikes, while the 4th class being illegal to ride on public spaces.
+*There are actually four classes of eBikes, while the 4th class is illegal to ride in public spaces.

 Even the best lithium-ion batteries by brands like Samsung, Bosch, and Panasonic have very limited lifetimes.
 They generally last around 800 charge cycles.
 This is around three years of weekly commuting to and from work with the average e-bike.

 New batteries are generally quite expensive, costing between $500 and $1000 depending on the brand.
 However, with less intense use, e-bike batteries have been shown to last up to seven years.

 That being said, if you are used to driving a car, this type of expense is quite common, especially when driving used cars.